HistoriaOffical/historia/historia-docs/masternode-setup.md

 Running the IPFS daemon is now a required part of the  masternode system.
 You will not be able to run a masternode unless you complete the following steps.

 #### Install IPFS Daemon ####
-To run the IPFS Daemon you must install the Go langaguage.
+To run the IPFS Daemon you must install the Go.

 > sudo apt-get update
 > sudo apt-get install golang-go -y